 We are in no way affiliated with the page called ‘Center Parcs.’ or the competition they are promoting.

 The scammers who created this fake Facebook Page have been able to use a Page name very similar to that of the company’s genuine Facebook Page by simply putting a period (Center Parcs.) at the end of the name.

-Like-farming scam like this one are very common.
+Like-farming scams like this one are very common.
 By tricking people into sharing and commenting, the scammers ensure that their bogus contest posts spread rapidly across Facebook.
-The post thus reach an ever-growing pool of potential victims.
+The post thus reaches an ever-growing pool of potential victims.
 And, by stipulating that participants must also like the Page, the scammers are able to quickly inflate their Page numbers.

 Once a Facebook Page has gathered a large number of likes via such a fake prize scheme, it can then be reused to launch survey scams or other types of fraud, this time to a much larger potential audience.
 Or, the bogus Page may be sold on a very active black market to other scammers who will repurpose it for their own requirements.

 Be very wary of any Facebook Page or post that claims that you can win a major prize just by liking, sharing and commenting.